 - Business agility, analytics, architecture, intelligence, decision-support, and portfolio alignment, and process improvement models

-- Life-cycles such as AGILE, DMAIC, Kaizen, Lean, RUP, SCRUM, Six Sigma®, SCM, and SDLC
+- Life-cycles such as DMAIC, Kanban, Lean, RUP, SAFe, Scrum, Six Sigma®, SCM, and SDLC

-- Our most popular deliverables that include gap analysis, planning of all sorts, prioritization with six levels of increasing complexity (and appropriate tool for each), and team and project charters
+- Our most popular deliverables that include gap analysis, planning of all sorts, prioritization with six levels of increasing complexity (and appropriate tool for each), problem-solving, and product and project charters

-- Work products such as Daily Standups, Kick-offs, Logical Models, Product Backlogs, QFD, Requirements Gathering, Retrospect, Root Cause Analysis, SIPOC, Use-Cases, and User Stories
+- Work products such as AAR, Daily Scrum, Kick-off, Logical Model, Product Backlog, QFD, Requirements Gathering, Retrospectives, Root Cause Analysis, SIPOC, Use-Case, and User Stories

 MG RUSH refines the governance and ownership of information and decision-making with proven results: